 The Ambeo app includes other features too, such as EQ controls for adjusting the sound, and the ability to program a special control button that can perform a number of different functions.

-Despite their low price, the Rockstar headphones are sturdily built, with a chunky, flat cable that reduces tangles when you shove them into your pocket.
+Despite their low price, the SoundForm headphones - which used to be called Rockstar, but have been rebranded - are sturdily built, with a chunky, flat cable that reduces tangles when you shove them into your pocket.

 The inline controls are fairly basic - just a little microphone for voice calls, a couple of buttons for volume adjustment, and a Play/Pause button that controls music and phone calls.
 And, at this price, there's not a lot in the way of added extras either - there's no carrying case, and just three sizes of silicon ear-tips, although that should be enough to provide a good, comfortable fit for most people.